yimian/ym-svg-sprite/readme.md

 ## examples

-You can use YiSvg as a vue component anywhere like this:
+You can use YmSvg as a vue component anywhere like this:

 ```
 <ym-svg svgName="haha" className="app-svg"/>